tonytamps/frock/README.md

 });
 ```

-The mock response can be a function to be executed that generates the response.
+The `mockResponse` can be a `function` to be executed that generates the response.
+If a function is provided, the `requestBody` will be passed in.
 It's okay to return an object, it'll be stringified.

 ```
 // ...setup...
 test('can get user', function() {
-  var whoRules = function(){
+  var mockResponse = function(requestBody){
-    return { tony: "rules" };
+    return { deleted_id: requestBody.id };
   }

-  frock.mock('get', '/api/users', whoRules);
+  frock.mock('delete', '/api/user', mockResponse);

-  visit('/users');
+  visit('/user/1/delete');
   andThen(() => {
     // ...Make your assertions...
   });